 Success in Agriculture

 Farming with innovation and heart earns national award

-By Oregon Dairy and Nutrition Council
+July 11, 2017 by Oregon Dairy and Nutrition Council

 July 11, 2017, Oregon – A dedication to protecting the environment, maintaining good employee relations and preserving herd health has earned Louie Kazemier of Rickreall Dairy an Outstanding Dairy Farm Sustainability Award from the Innovation Center for U.S. Dairy.

 The award, now in its sixth year, is awarded for a dairy’s use of sustainable practices in areas of cow care, energy conservation, water conservation, nutrient management, and business and employee relations.

 Rickreall is the first dairy from Oregon to win the award.
 It was one of only three such awards in the country this year, and the only one west of the Mississippi River.

 Kazemier, who has managed Rickreall Dairy since 1991, summed up his commitment to sustainability as a constant effort “to do the right thing.”

 “I believe that if we know a better way to do stuff and don’t do it, I don’t think we are honoring our purpose here in life,” he said.